Sweating out a cold is the idea that using heat, exercise, or things that can make us sweat, makes a cold go away faster.

 You may have heard that exposure to hot steam can help treat a cold.
 But does hot steam, such as what is found in a hot shower or steam room, actually help?

-A recent analysis of six trials found that being exposed to heated, humid air was neither harmful nor beneficial for people with the common cold.
+A recent of six trials found that being exposed to heated, humid air was neither harmful nor beneficial for people with the common cold.

-The dry, hot air found in a sauna may help prevent the common cold, However, using a sauna may not help treat a cold.
+The dry, hot air found in a sauna prevent the common cold, However, using a sauna may not help treat a cold.
 A 2010 study found that inhaling the hot dry air within a sauna had no effect on the severity of common cold symptoms.

 If you do decide to visit a sauna, you should be sure to follow the safety tips below: